isomerpages/moe-firsttoapayohpri/_curriculum/Mother Tongue/Tamil.md

 		</td>
 	</tr>
 </tbody></table>
+Pupils of P4 and P5 went to Little India to participate in the Pongal Festivities.
+It was an opportunity not be missed as they had a chance to see cows and goats at arms-length.
+They also took part in all the hands-on sessions like saree/vetti tying, Kolam drawing, cooking of pongal rice and village dancing.

 ##### MTL Fortnight

+<img src="/images/t3.jpg" style="width:70%">
+<br>
+<img src="/images/t4.jpg" style="width:70%">
 Various cultural activities were organized for our pupils.
 All pupils participated in these with enthusiasm.
 These activities helped them to be aware of their cultural roots and activities.

-<img src="/images/t3.jpg" style="width:70%">
-<br>
-<img src="/images/t4.jpg" style="width:70%">

 ##### Learning Quest

-Pupils participating in the various activities carried out during the Learning Quest

 | | |
 | --- | --- |
 | ![](/images/t5.jpg) | ![](/images/t6.jpg) |

+Pupils participating in the various activities carried out during the Learning Quest

 #### Programmes